 University of Iowa Hospitals and Clinics, Iowa City, Iowa

-Pediatric Orthopaedic Surgery & Pediatric Spine Surgery, Shriners Hospital for Children, St. Louis, MO
+Pediatric Orthopedic Surgery & Pediatric Spine Surgery, Shriners Hospital for Children, St. Louis, MO

 - President, United States Bone and Joint Initiative, Executive Board